Interested to know more about Race to Zero? We are here to share some interesting facts about t.

 Cloud computing has been growing rapidly, some tech giant companies offer many benefits to users such as huge gigabyte storage with encrypted security, integrated with other apps, and even free for its trial use.
 Most cloud computing companies struggle to get more users and become market leaders.

-However, the competition between tech companies enter the dark side in the industry called “the race to zero”, according to Business Insider.
+However, the competition between tech companies enters the dark side in the industry called “the race to zero”, according to Business Insider.
 There is so much competition in the cloud industry that cloud companies keep cutting their prices, while keep increasing their storage limits.

 There’s a couple of reasons for this.
-For one, computer storage is getting cheaper overtime.
+For one, computer storage is getting cheaper over time.
 A gigabyte’s worth of storage on a hard drive in 1993 cost over $9,000, but it cost a mere 4 cents in 2013.